 rxlint is a set of lint checks that check your RxJava code.
-There are currently two checks.
+There are currently three checks.

 Checks if a RxJava subscriber is handling the

 OnErrorNotImplemented exception wrapped in an

 IllegalStateException for every error that is not handled for RxJava 1.x or will call the default uncaught exception handler directly if you are using RxJava 2.x before version 2.0.6.

 Schedulers.io() the error will be thrown on the scheduler thread and the stack trace will have no reference to the place where you subscribed.

 Checks that your code keeps a reference to a